 Please note this applies even if you were travelling on an Emirates ticket but were rerouted on a flight with another airline.

 Use the baggage tracker in the Emirates App to see where your bags are at every step of the journey.
 Select your trip under ‘My trips’ and choose ‘My baggage status’.
 You can follow your bag from check-in to loading on the aircraft, while it’s being transferred to a connecting flight, and see when it has arrived at your destination.
 Check the baggage belt number when your bags are ready to collect.

-If your bag is delayed, the tracker will give you a reference number (called a PIR) and let you know what we’re doing to return your bags to you.
-If you don’t have the app, you can use the delayed or damaged baggage tracker on our website.
+If your bag is delayed, the tracker will give you a reference number (called a PIR) and what we’re doing to return your bags to you.
+If you don’t have the app you can use the delayed or damaged baggage tracker on our website.

 Infant baggage allowances vary depending on whether the Weight Concept or Piece Concept applies.
 The allowance applicable will be mentioned on the infant ticket.

 Infants have a baggage allowance of up to 10kg (22lb), which is included as part of the infant ticket price

 Infant tickets include one piece of baggage, regardless of cabin class.
 This piece must be 23kg (50lb) or less, with total dimensions (length width, height) not exceeding 150cm (59 inches).

 Passengers travelling with infants in any class are also permitted one (1) handbag for inflight necessities and infant food (weight must not exceed 5 kg/11lb) and one (1) fully collapsible stroller or carry-cot as a carry-on item, as long as cabin space is available and you are not bringing a child seat.
 If no space is available in the cabin, the stroller/carry-cot must be transported as checked baggage in the hold.Handbag: 55 x 38 x 20cm (22 x 15 x 8 inches).